gcaracuel/geoDESAbox/README.md

 It will prompt that has finished and will guide you the URL to access the app.

-REMEMBER: use "vagrant halt" to stop
+REMEMBER: use "vagrant halt" to stop. use "vagrant reload" to destroy it.